CrocAx/database-reports/CookingDB/Documentation.md

 ## Abstract

 The project is about designing a database for storing information about food recipes.
 The database is designed to store information about recipes, ingredients, cooking hardware, instructions, alternative recipes, and alternative ingredients.
-The database is implemented using Microsoft SQL Server Management Studio.
-The database is populated with sample data and queries are developed to demonstrate the data retrieval capabilities of the database.
+It is implemented using Microsoft SQL Server Management Studio.
+The database is populated with sample data and queries are developed to demonstrate the data retrieval capabilities.

 ## Table of contents